 June - Labor Day

-The seasonal splash pad here is full-on, with water spraying in every direction and a floor which is more wading pool than patio.
+The seasonal splash pad here is full-on, with water spraying in every direction and a floor that is more wading pool than patio.
 Bathing suits are required, and diapers are not allowed.
 Shade is pretty limited.
-Free.

 Sylmar Park – Sylmar